ingcloud-fr/cks-labs/cks/INT-Configure_k8s_audit_logging/SOLUTION.md

 ### 🔹 Step 2: Configure the API server to use this policy

-A good practise is to backup your kube-apiserver.yaml :
+A good practise is to backup your `kube-apiserver.yaml` outside the `manifests/` directory :

 ```
 $ sudo cp /etc/kubernetes/manifests/kube-apiserver.yaml /tmp